BrunoBernardino/counter/README.md

 [![](https://github.com/BrunoBernardino/counter/workflows/Run%20Tests/badge.svg)](https://github.com/BrunoBernardino/counter/actions?workflow=Run+Tests)

-This is the Counter app, built with Next.js and deployed with Now.
+This is the Counter app, built with Next.js and deployed with Vercel.

 The app will allow you to type any number and try to give you a perspective of how big it is, by estimating how long it would take a human to count to it.

 Calculations are loosely based on the math at http://www.blog.republicofmath.com/how-long-does-it-take-to-count-to-one-trillion/.

-https://thoughts.brunobernardino.com/putting-numbers-in-perspective/ explains more about it.
+https://news.brn.sh/putting-numbers-in-perspective explains more about it.

 ## Development